 As many of you know chronic stress depletes the body of nutrients and destabilizes brain and endocrine chemistry.
-Depression, muscle tension and pain, insulin sensitivity, GI issues, insomnia and adrenal fatigue among scores of other conditions are all related to an overworked sympathetic nervous system.
+Depression, muscle tension and pain, insulin sensitivity, GI issues, insomnia and adrenal fatigue, along with scores of other conditions, are all related to an overworked sympathetic nervous system.
 What counteracts this mechanism?
 The parasympathetic nervous system.

 Breath is the fastest way for these systems to communicate, flicking the switch from high alert to low in a matter of seconds.

 When someone is scared or stressed, they tend to hold their breath or breathe rapid, shallow breaths.
-The heart pounds and muscles clench as the adrenaline kicks in (for more on this see our article on Anxiety).
-When the fright is over, they let out a deep breath; cuing the brain that everything is O.K.
+The heart pounds and muscles clench as the adrenaline kicks in (for more on this see my article on anxiety).
+When their fear subsides, they let out a deep breath, which sends a message to the brain that everything is O.K.
 If deep breathing continues, the heart rate decreases, the lungs expand and the muscles relax.
 Equilibrium is restored.

 Many Eastern cultures have long recognized the importance of breathing to cultivate a positive relationship between the body and the mind, one that results in a more tranquil state of being and a more resilient physiology.
+There’s a lot of information available about the role of breathing in mindful practices, which more and more people are tuning into.
 Yoga, qigong and Tai chi are such healthy practices because they combine deep breathing and movement to support a steady central nervous response.

 And this can be important when you are trying to lose weight and burn fat.

-A lot has been written about the cumulative benefits of aerobic and anaerobic exercise, although much of it is confusing and none of it seems to be definitive.
-What does seem to be clear is that you need both kinds of exercise to truly be fit.
+Information about the cumulative benefits of aerobic and anaerobic exercise is often confusing and inconclusive.
+But both types of exercise are important in becoming truly fit.
 Anaerobic exercise (like sprinting and weight-training) builds strength and muscle mass and occurs when your muscles are metabolizing their own stored sugars (or glycogen) into lactic acid.
 This conversion does not need much oxygen in order to take place.

 Aerobic exercise (like brisk walking, raking leaves, riding the treadmill) increases the body’s supply of oxygen to the cells (and the removal of lactic acid) by making your heart pump faster and your lungs breathe harder.
 If activity is continued for longer than 15 minutes, the body begins to draw on its reserves of fat to meet the higher energy demands.
-While the mechanism is complicated, the outcome is the same: aerobic activity burns fat, so in order to lose fat (or convert fat to muscle) you need to have an ample supply of oxygen.
+While the mechanism is complicated, the outcome is the same: aerobic activity burns fat.
+So, in order to lose fat (or convert fat to muscle) an ample supply of oxygen is crucial.

 And that’s where breathing comes in.
 Whatever stage you are at in your exercise routine, oxygenating your cells through deep breathing will enhance your body’s ability to “burn” fat even hours after you’ve stopped moving.